 We realise that promoting equality and diversity is an ongoing process, and we are always seeking to consult with and involve different sectors of the community.
 If you have any comments about your experiences as an applicant or visitor to the College that relate to equality and diversity please contact [email protected].

-The UK Government requires employers with 250 or more relevant employees to publish gender pay gap information by April 2018, based on data from 31 March 2017 (public sector).
+The UK Government required employers with 250 or more relevant employees to publish gender pay gap information by October 2021, based on data from 31 March 2020 (public sector).
 Download our Gender Pay Gap Report (PDF) here.